 Average gross monthly wage: 202,770 forints.

 To verify above calculation of total household foreign-currency debt: open National Bank of Hungary Excel table Composition of loans extended to the household sector; add gross total debt from items 1.3 (housing), 1.5 (home equity), 1.7 (personal) and 1.9 (vehicle) for the time period 2010.06.
-To verify the above calculation of total household foreign-currency debt classified as problematic: subtract the total stock of debt classified as problem-free in each of these tables from the gross total debt and add them together.
+To verify the above calculation of total household foreign-currency debt classified as problematic: subtract the total stock of debt classified as problem-free in each of these tables from the gross total debt and add the remaining sums.

 Fixing the Exchange Rates